 Wall-mounted light fixtures, commonly known as sconces, offer a great way to add character to general room lighting.
 Replacing an old sconce with a newer, more stylish fixture is a great way to update the look of a room.

 If you have ever replaced a ceiling fixture, you will be familiar with the basic technique for replacing a wall sconce.
 The only real difference is that wall sconces may have special mounting brackets attached to the electrical box to support the weight of the upright light fixture.
 Replacement will usually mean removing the old bracket and installing a new one included with the new light fixture.

-First things first.
-Before any repair is performed on an electrical circuit you need to make sure the power is off.
-Turn off power to the circuit feeding the switch.
-You do this by going to your electrical service panel and either removing the fuse or turning off the circuit breaker feeding power to the switch.Continue to 2 of 10 below.
+Before any repair is performed on an electrical circuit, you need to make sure the power is off.
+Turn off power to the circuit feeding the switch and light fixture by switching off the corresponding circuit breaker at the main service panel.

 Install New Mounting Bracket

-Carefully fold the wiring into the electrical box so as not to pinch the wires as you place the fixture on the mounting bracket.
-You want to create as much of a natural coiled situation as possible.Continue to 9 of 10 below.
+Carefully fold the wiring into the electrical box behind the strap or disc so as not to pinch the wires as you attach the fixture to the mounting bracket.
+Try to naturally coil the wires, rather than bending them sharply.

 Often, fixtures won't have a black wire and both wires will be the same color.
 To differentiate between neutral and hot wires, the neutral wire will usually have ridges along the side of the wire, while the hot wire will not.

 Attach the Fixture

 Position the light fixture over the box, and attach it with either mounting screws or a decorative cap threaded onto the mounting post (the method will depend on the style of your fixture).
 You may need to fine-tune the depth of the mounting post by screwing it in or out.